 Summer@Brown Online

-Experience Summer@Brown where you are.
+Experience Summer@Brown wherever you are.

 Summer@Brown Online offers academic challenges and personalized feedback that you can access from wherever you are.
-In addition to your coursework, you’ll have the opportunity to engage with other students in a range of community-building and informative activities and workshops.
+In addition to your coursework, you’ll have the opportunity to engage with other students in a range of informative activities and workshops.

 You will be able to embrace the challenge of college-level academics without the pressure of formal grades and credit, in classes taught by instructors just as interested in your learning as you are, alongside students just as engaged as you.